antoninvf/PlaceableMaxwellForge/README.md

 # Maxwell the placeable cat

-A forge mod that adds Maxwell the cat to Minecraft.
+A forge mod that adds Maxwell the cat to Minecraft and other cats too.

 I made this cause I was bored and didn't know what to make :D